 EARLY CHILDHOOD SPECIAL EDUCATION

 Young students who have identified developmental delays may be eligible to attend classes that provide early childhood special education.
 Children ages 2 to 5 are enrolled in their neighborhood schools.
 Individualized educational programs are developed so that daily instruction is designed to address specific weaknesses and build on the strengths of each child.
 The program is cost-free for eligible students.
-For information regarding student testing and eligibility procedures, call 494-7600.
+For information regarding student testing and eligibility procedures, call the Office of Exceptional Learning, Edwards-Wilson Center, at (757)494-7600.